hstreamdb/docs/docs/connector/tutorial/MySQL.md

 CREATE STREAM hstreamsrc;
 ```

+!!!
+Note

-Before we create a sink connector to subscribe to the `hstreamsrc` stream, make
-sure that there is a table in the database with the same name as the source
+    Before we create a sink connector to subscribe to the source stream, **make sure that there is a table in the database with the same name as the source stream**.

+[^1]: We will no longer have this restriction in the next release.

-stream.
-Otherwise, we need to create one with the schema of our interest.
+Otherwise, we need to create one with the schema of our interest.[^1]

 ```sql
 > CREATE TABLE IF NOT EXISTS hstreamsrc (temperature INT, humidity INT);